marcysko/ObjectRelationalMapping/README.md

   [![license](https://img.shields.io/badge/license-ISC-yellow)](https://shields.io)

 ## Description
 Built the back end for an e-commerce site.
-The user can view, create, update and delete inventory data in a MySQL database.
+The user can view, create, update and delete inventory data in a MySQL database environment.
 ## Video Link
 https://youtu.be/Ghsfb0IPSZE